spchn/uv-k5-firmware-custom-nunu-more-custom-fix/README.md

 My changes over [kamilsss65's NUNU firmware](https://github.com/kamilsss655/uv-k5-firmware-custom):

 * **15 scanlists instead of the normal 2**.
 Each channel can only belong to one scanlist but in spectrum channel scan mode you can enable any combination of lists for scanning.
 In spectrum channel scan mode, press `4` followed by the number of the list (`0`=10, `*`=11, `F`=12, `M`=13, `UP`=14, `DOWN`=15) to toggle that list on or off.
 Press `5` followed by the number of the list to disable all other lists and just enable that one.
 No lists enabled means scan all channels.
-The currently active scanlists are shown in the status line at the top of the display (e.g. `SL  2 456         `).
+The currently enabled scanlists are shown in the status line at the top of the display (e.g. `SL  2 456         `).

   The scanlist that a channel belongs to is shown to the right of the channel name/frequency in memory mode (does not currently work with `ChDisp` set to `FREQ`) and can be changed by long pressing `5` as usual, or it can be managed via CHIRP (see note below).